Terms and Conditions of Sale

 12.1 – Principle

-The consumer Customer has a period of 14 days from receipt of the Product to exercise their right of withdrawal without having to justify their decision.
+In accordance with Articles L221-18 et seq. of the Consumer Code, the consumer Client has a period of 14 days from receipt of the Product to exercise their right of withdrawal without having to justify their decision or bear any costs other than those provided for by law.

-To exercise this right, the Customer may use the standard form in Appendix 1 or send any unambiguous statement to the Publisher (contact details in Article 1).
+To exercise this right, the Client may use the standard form in Annex 1 or send any unambiguous statement to the Publisher (contact details in Article 1).

 12.3 – Return of Products

-The Customer must return or send back the Products no later than 14 days after notifying their decision.
-Return shipping costs are at their expense, unless otherwise indicated.
+The Client must return or hand back the Products no later than 14 days after notifying their decision.

 12.4 – Refund

-The Publisher will refund payments received no later than 14 days from the recovery of the Products or proof of their shipment, whichever comes first, using the same means of payment.
+The Publisher will refund payments received (including, where applicable, standard delivery charges) no later than 14 days from the recovery of the Products or proof of their shipment, whichever comes first, using the same means of payment.

 12.5 – Exceptions